dinkicha/Js-Solved-Tasks/README.md

-# all-the-tasks-I-solve
+# all-the-tasks-I-solve ✅

+• Hello everyone! 👋

-Adding the tasks I have to do throughout my journey!
+• Adding the tasks I have to do throughout my journey! 😁

+• Adding new tasks everytime when completing a new material! 🔥

-Contact me here: dinkoproto2@gmail.com
+• Contact me here: dinkoproto2@gmail.com 📧

-By dinko:
+• By dinko: 🤜🤛